harsha-var/ride-booking-api/README.md

 # ride-booking-api
 A backend system developed using Flask (Python) and MariaDB, deployed on AWS EC2 to handle ride-booking management and trip scheduling.
-The API helps to connect with database , handles user-request, processes data and query with database and sends back the response
+The API efficiently connects to the database, processes user requests, executes queries, and returns structured responses for seamless operation.

+## Features
+✔ Secure database integration
+✔ API endpoints for booking management
+✔ Hosted on AWS EC2